stackoverflowed/NiFiMCP/README.md

 **Note:** These instructions should also be followed after pulling a new version as there may be new package requirements.

+### For Claude Desktop Users

+If you want to use this with Claude Desktop, see the [Claude Desktop Setup Guide](./docs/Claude_Desktop_Setup.md) for detailed instructions.

+### For Development/Web Interface Users

 To set up the development environment and install all dependencies, follow these steps:

 1. **Clone the Repository:**